The consultation process and Article 4

 “Mr. Dulles (United States) supported the Canadian resolution on the understanding that consultation would be limited within the bounds of common sense.
 Countries like his own with world-wide interests might find it difficult to consult other NATO governments in every case.
 For a sudden emergency, it was more important to take action than to discuss the emergency.
 In other words, consultation should be regarded as a means to an end, rather than an end in itself.”
 (C-R(54)18).

 The reservations made by the United States, which no doubt were shared by other member countries, could still be voiced today.
-Building on this resolution, on 8 March 1956, the then Secretary General of NATO, Lord Ismay, made a statement which widened the debate by explaining the consequences of systemising political consultation within the Alliance:
+Building on this resolution, on 8 March 1956, the then Secretary General of NATO, Lord Ismay, made a statement that widened the debate by explaining the consequences of systemising political consultation within the Alliance:

 “A direct method of bringing home to public opinion the importance of the habit of political consultation within NATO may be summed up in the proposition “NATO is a political as well as a military alliance”.
 The habitual use of this phraseology would be preferable to the current tendency to refer to NATO as a (purely) military alliance.
 It is also more accurate.
 To refer to NATO as a political alliance in no sense denies, depreciates or deprecates the fact that the alliance is also military.”
 (C-M(56)25-1956).